IkennaConsulting/patterns-for-api-delivery/conformance_checks.md

 ## What to look out for when doing conformance testing
 - Run on PR changes (lightweight)
-- Avoid running on every build (expensive)
+- Avoid running full suite on every build (expensive)
 - Multiple controls helpful - testing conformance + generating code from specs

 ## Challenges